-- (a) Each utility shall file department "Form E-8, Monthly Report of Pressure Complaints," dated April 2023 with the department. - (b) Utilities shall include the following on Form E-8: - (1) The name of the utility filing the report; - (2) The name of each complainant and location which gave rise to the complaint; - (3) The date the utility conducted a meter test; - (4) The average pressure of the tested meter; - (5) The pressure recorded in inches of water column showing minimum with time of day and maximum with time of day; - (6) The total minutes pressure was below allowable minimum and above allowable maximum; and - (7) The signature, full name and title of the utility employee who supervised the preparation of the report, and date of signature.
+- (a) Each utility shall file a monthly report of pressure complaints on Form E-8 with the department. - (b) Utilities shall include the following on Form E-8: - (1) The name of the utility filing the report; - (2) The name of each complainant and location which gave rise to the complaint; - (3) The date the utility conducted a meter test; - (4) The average pressure of the tested meter; - (5) The pressure recorded in inches of water column showing minimum with time of day and maximum with time of day; - (6) The total minutes pressure was below allowable minimum and above allowable maximum; and - (7) The signature, full name and title of the utility employee who supervised the preparation of the report, and date of signature.